 Being the second most obedient dog breed is nothing to scoff at.
-And when you consider that 138 breeds qualified for the rankings, it makes this feat that much more impressive.
-But why would an obedient Poodle be good for kids?
+And when you consider that 138 dog breeds qualified for the rankings, it makes this feat that much more impressive.
+But why would being an obedient dog be good for kids?

 Simply put, more obedient dogs are easier to control.
-When a dog listens to commands, it makes playtime with the children and dog “safer” for both parties.
+When a dog listens to commands, it makes your kid’s playtime with the dog “safer” for both parties.
 If the Poodle is playing a little too aggressive, it’ll be easy to get them to stop.

 Also, an obedient dog can be excellent for the kids if they’re involved.
 Obedience training is one of the best ways to foster a trusting relationship with human and dog.
 So having kids partake in this activity will only help develop their relationship with your Poodle.

 With an elegant stride and a dignified demeanor, it’s hard to tell that Poodles are energetic dogs.
-But, they’re very active dog breeds!
+But in fact, they’re actually very active dog breeds!
 So much so, that the AKC calls them one of the 15 most active dog breeds.

 Poodles were bred to be hunting companions.
 But don’t worry, Poodles didn’t actually hunt game.
-Instead, they were dogs that retrieved shot game from rivers, lakes, swamps, hills or really anywhere.
-For this role, they had to be active with high stamina.
+They were dogs that retrieved shot game from rivers, lakes, swamps, hills or really anywhere.
+For this role, the Poodle had to be active with high stamina.

 I don’t know many Standards to be hyperactive or neurotic, but have seen that more with the smaller poodles.
 I find them fairly active dogs, though not border collie active.– Townsend (Chrono of Horse)

 Because they’re such active dogs, they’re able to keep up with equally energetic children.
-Not all dog breeds are suited to play with kids, such as the calm Shih Tzu, but these dogs have the ability to play for hours on end.
+Not all breeds are suited to play with kids, such as the calm Shih Tzu, but these dogs have the ability to play for hours on end if given the chance.

 When it comes to adaptability, Poodles are among the best.
 They’re great for apartment life or a big-yard home.
 Poodles thrive with single owners, but also with large families.
 As such, they will be able to adapt to kids too.

-In Coren’s intelligence study, he suggested that obedience & working intelligence were not everything when it comes to measuring dog IQ.
+In Coren’s intelligence study, he suggested that” obedience & working intelligence” were not everything when it comes to measuring dog intelligence.
 As a matter of fact, a more crucial factor may be adaptive intelligence.

 Adaptive intelligence refers to the dog’s ability to learn for itself.
-For instance, how good are they at solving problems or learning from previous experiences?
+For instance, how good is the dog at solving problems or learning from past experiences?
 In my opinion, this is the most important aspect of dog intelligence.

 Fortunately, Poodles have high adaptive intelligence.
 They’re not all about tricks and bids.
-Poodles are also highly capable of learning from humans, which makes them better at understanding the actions of kids.
+Poodles are also highly capable of learning from humans, which makes them better at understanding the actions of rowdy and unpredictable kids.

 Some dog breeds may interpret the rough play of a child as a “challenge” or an aggressive action.
-In response, aggression may be directed back at the kid.
+As a response, aggression may be directed back at the kid.
 But Poodles are intelligent enough to understand that the child is playing.

 Dogs are great additions to any family.
-However, allergies can be a real concern for those that are allergy-sensitive to dogs.
-You have a few options: deal with it, get a hairless dog or bring home a hypoallergenic dog breed.
+However, with dogs, allergies can be a real concern for those that are allergic to dogs.
+You have a few options.
+You can deal with the allergies, get a hairless dog, or bring home a hypoallergenic dog breed.

 The good news is, Poodles are hypoallergenic!
 According to the Animal Planet, 7 out of 10 kids develop allergies to pets if both parents are allergic as well.
 Even if both parents aren’t affected, it’s possible for kids to develop pet-allergies on their own.

 With that said, Poodles offer a hypoallergenic coat that rarely sheds.
-Don’t get me wrong, they’ll lose hair like humans do, but they won’t shed like most dogs.
+Don’t get me wrong, Poodles will still lose hair like humans do, but they won’t shed like most dogs.